jadelantern/TicketOffice/README.md

 • Gain experience capturing infomation from users.

-• Gain more experience with JSON

 ## Addressing Expectations

 Upon creation of this project, I learned:

-• How to capture information from a user
+• How to capture information from a user.

+• How to call a class from another class.

+• How to refactor code.

+• More practice creating functional and useful methods.

+• More practice using lists.